data-science-with-r/data-visualization-transformation-project/README.md

 You are also tasked to investigate if taxi passengers tend to tip more for the company Chicago Independents than the other companies?

-A data table for this experiment can be seen below:

-**Research Question**: You are tasked to investigate which treatment(s) of pesticides produced the highest decrease in solution.
-Additionally, you are interested in seeing if, regardless of treatment, the first four rows of the orchard showed more or less of a decrease in solutions than the last four rows.

 Hint: you may need to make a new variable in order to answer the second research question.
 You may also find the function [`if_else()`](https://dplyr.tidyverse.org/reference/if_else.html)